netzzz/playwright-typescript-shop-end-to-end-pom/README.md

 - Credentials and product data are stored in separate data files under `/data` for easier maintenance.
 - The test ensures **data reusability** and **readability** via modular Page Object methods.

----

-## Expected Result

-At the end of the test:
-- The order is successfully placed.
-- The correct order ID appears in the **Order Details** page.
-- No errors or failed steps occur.